-- (a) a ground for disqualifying the corporation under this section has been established; and - (b) the disqualification is justified. - (2) An order under this section may, if the Supreme Court thinks it appropriate, be made - (a) subject to conditions as to the conduct of the incorporated legal practice; or - (b) subject to conditions as to when or in what circumstances the order is to take effect; or - (c) together with orders to safeguard the interests of clients or employees of the incorporated legal practice. - (3) Action may be taken against an incorporated legal practice on any of the following grounds: - (a) that a legal practitioner director or an Australian legal practitioner who is a officer or employee of the corporation is found guilty of professional misconduct under a law of this jurisdiction or another jurisdiction; - (b) that the prescribed authority is satisfied, after conducting an audit of the incorporated legal practice, that the s.
-132 Part 2.5 - Incorporated Legal Practices and Multi-disciplinary Partnerships -------- --- incorporated legal practice has failed to implement satisfactory management and supervision of its provision of legal services;
+- (a) a ground for disqualifying the corporation under this section has been established; and - (b) the disqualification is justified. - (2) An order under this section may, if the Supreme Court thinks it appropriate, be made - (a) subject to conditions as to the conduct of the incorporated legal practice; or - (b) subject to conditions as to when or in what circumstances the order is to take effect; or - (c) together with orders to safeguard the interests of clients or employees of the incorporated legal practice. - (3) Action may be taken against an incorporated legal practice on any of the following grounds: - (a) that a legal practitioner director or an Australian legal practitioner who is a officer or employee of the corporation is found guilty of professional misconduct under a law of this jurisdiction or another jurisdiction; - (b) that the prescribed authority is satisfied, after conducting an audit of the incorporated legal practice, that the incorporated legal practice has failed to implement satisfactory management and supervision of its provision of legal services;